awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-auditmanager-assessment-assessmentreportsdestination.md

 ## Properties<a name="aws-properties-auditmanager-assessment-assessmentreportsdestination-properties"></a>

 `Destination`  <a name="cfn-auditmanager-assessment-assessmentreportsdestination-destination"></a>
- The destination of the assessment report\.
+ The destination bucket where Audit Manager stores assessment reports\.
 *Required*: No
 *Type*: String
 *Minimum*: `1`